Closing the digital gender gap

 According to the European Commission’s Women in Digital Scoreboard 2019, women represent only 34% of STEM graduates (science, technology, engineering, and mathematics) and 17% of ICT specialists.
 An increase in the number of women entering the digital skills market would generate an additional annual EUR 16 billion for the European economy.

-The online learning platform developed in the framework of the project – the “Circular Learning Space” – offers students the option of choosing between different learning modules on topics like metals, plastics, sustainable fashion, or electronic devices.
+The online learning platform developed in the framework of the project – the “Circular Learning Space” – offers students the option of choosing between different learning modules on topics like e-waste, climate change, food, or robotics.
 These modules are based on a learning-by-doing approach, transferring knowledge and skills through an interactive, challenge-based structure.